driftphp/demo/README.md

 - [Redis Client](https://github.com/clue/reactphp-redis): an async Redis client implementation on top of ReactPHP promises

+> Did you enjoy this demo?
+Do you think that this Symfony kernel deserves an
+> opportunity inside the ecosystem?
+Then easy.
+You can help us by making some
+> tweets with hashtag #asyncSymfony and adding some stars in the projects, both
+> the kernel and the server.

 ## Description

 This project is a sample for integrating Symfony and ReactPHP.
 The base of the